ssube/isolex/docs/style.md

 ### Commands

-Commands are executed and received.
+Commands SHOULD be executed and received.
+Commands MUST NOT be emitted.

 ### Messages